grafana/loki/docs/sources/tools/logcli.md

       --batch=1000              Query batch size to use until 'limit' is reached --parallel-duration=1h    Split the range into jobs of this length to download the logs in parallel.
 This will result in the logs being out of order.
 Use --part-path-prefix to create a file per job to maintain ordering.
       --parallel-max-workers=1  Max number of workers to start up for parallel jobs.
 A value of 1 will not create any parallel workers.
+When using parallel workers, limit is ignored.
       --part-path-prefix=PART-PATH-PREFIX
                                 When set, each server response will be saved to a file with this prefix.
 Creates files in the format: 'prefix-utc_start-utc_end.part'.
 Intended to be used with the parallel-* flags so that you can combine the files to maintain ordering based on the filename.
 Default is to write to stdout.